MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Remarks

-If the length is greater than one, the member function adds values to the sum by applying `operator+=` between pairs of elements of class `Type`, which operator, consequently, needs be provided for elements of type `Type`.
+If the length is greater than one, the member function adds values to the sum by applying `operator+=` between pairs of elements of class `Type`.
+It means the operator needs be provided for elements of type `Type`.

 ### Example